 - Established and maintained solid, positive relationships with students, parents, colleagues, and administrators.

-- Specialized in supporting ELL students in mainstream English classroom and developed strategies for responding effectively to a wide range of writing abilities.
+- Specialized in supporting ELL students in mainstream English classrooms and developing strategies for responding effectively to a wide range of writing abilities.

 - Working alongside students to coach their critical thinking skills in a Constructivist classroom.